pandya6988/my_first_fastpage/_posts/2022-09-11-feature_engineering.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <ol>
-<li>Run the 5-fold cross-validation and select the best models for evry feature sets discussed above. </li>
+<li>Run the 5-fold cross-validation and select the best models for every feature sets discussed above.
+This is very important technique, used by many Kaggler.
+Kaggle grand master Abhishek thakur has written a wonderful book.
+I highly recommend to read it. </li>
 <li>Evaluate those models on the validation set and pick the best model.</li>
 <li>Evaluate the best model on the test set to guage its ability to generalize to unseen data.</li>
 </ol>